inex/ixp-manager-docs-md/docs/usage/core-bundles.md

 ### Physical Interfaces

 You can add additional physical interfaces to a connection / virtual interface.
-This effectivily means you are creating a LAG.
+This effectively means you are creating a LAG.
 The form for adding additional physical interfaces is identical to that in the wizard.

 ### VLAN Interfaces